Sergey Paramonov (entomologist): Emigration

-Sergey Lesnoy
+Writings as Sergey Lesnoy

 Being in Paris in 1945, Sergey Paramonov met the editor of the Russian emigrant magazine Vozrozhdeniye S. Plautin.
 They were discussing the article of Paramonov's Kiev colleague the zoologist Mykola Sharleman "The Tale of Igor's Campaign in terms of Natural science", which was published in Ukrainian language in 1940.
 As a result of the conversation, Paramonov was offered to write a small article for the Vozrozhdeniye with an analysis of Sharleman's work.
 Thus he wrote the article "The Tale of Igor's Campaign from the point of view of a naturalist" and signed it as Sergey Lesnoy for some reasons.

 The pseudonym Lesnoy may come from his father's job - the forester.
 The Russian word les (лес) means a forest.

 After writing his first article, the ancient history of the East Slavs became his topic of interest, so while he was living in Australia Paramonov wrote series of compositions about it.
 The compositions that were written in Russian he signed as Sergey Lesnoy.
 Besides that he tried himself in literature.
 His most significant works in Russian were: